 There are many ways to soundproof a room, and the way you choose will be largely dependent upon what kind of room or facility you are trying to soundproof.
-Soundproof Cow can help you with any type of soundproofing you choose, of course, but one quick and easy way to start is with caulking.
+Soundproof Cow can help you with any type of soundproofing you choose, of course, but one quick and easy way to start is with acoustic caulking.

 If you are finding that unwanted sound is getting into your bedroom while you are trying to sleep or watch TV, caulking may be a great solution.